ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

-attempt to register compressed contexts or send uncompressed datagrams intended for targets whose IP address families were not indicated via the IP addresses listed in the Proxy-Public-Address header field, as the proxy will drop said datagrams or capsules.
+attempt to register compressed contexts or send uncompressed datagrams intended for targets whose IP address families were not indicated via the IP addresses listed in the Proxy-Public-Address header field, as the proxy will drop those datagrams and reject those registrations.

 # Proxy behavior {#behavior}